plutomi/plutomi/README.md

 <!-- cspell:disable-next-line -->
 - `yarn spellcheck` - Mkae srue you didn't goof up a wrod

-- `yarn aws:login` - Login to AWS with your credentials using SSO, which you can then deploy with `yarn deploy:dev`
+- `yarn aws:login` - Login to AWS with your credentials using SSO
+  - To setup AWS with SSO, you can check [this tutorial](https://docs.sst.dev/setting-up-aws#create-a-management-account)

+- `yarn deploy:dev/stage/prod` - Deploy to the specified environment

 <a name="language-tooling-infra"></a>